World's End, Kensington and Chelsea: Housing

-In the 1960s Chelsea Borough Council erected new social housing, in particular the Cremorne Estate (named after the historical Cremorne Gardens, which once stood on that site).
+In the 1950s Chelsea Borough Council erected new social housing, in particular the Cremorne Estate (named after the historical Cremorne Gardens, which, contrary to popular belief, did not once stand on that site).
+Cremorne Gardens was further to the west, between Ashburnham Road and Lots Road.

 This was followed, in early 70's, by the red brick towers of the World's End estate which swept away many Victorian terraced houses.
 The estate was designed by Jim Cadbury-Brown and Eric Lyons, and is now known for its brutalist architecture.